shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Ambush – When an enemy creature arrives, trigger this ability
 -   Battlecry – When this creature arrives, trigger this ability
 -   Block – When an enemy ability targets another ally creature, trigger this ability
+-   Brawl – When two or more creatures fight, trigger this ability
 -   Dawn – When the battle begins, trigger this ability
 -   Deathrattle – When this creature has damage counters equal to its total power, trigger this ability
 -   Dusk – When the battle ends, trigger this ability